ownia/RK3399-manifest/README.md

 $ make -j `nproc`
 ```

 ## 5.Target Image Flashing Procedure

-The sequence will sync the atf(bl31), uboot(uboot.itb) to the local repo and make the images for the selected target.
-Currently the Image flashing is carried out manually using the rktool and is pending for automation at a later stage.
+The sequence will sync the atf(bl31), uboot(uboot.itb) to the local repo and
+make the images for the selected target.
+Image flashing can be carried out
+manually using the rktool, or the `make flash` target will use rkdeveloptool to
+copy the images to a board in BOOTROM mode.

 ```
 Install Android Tool v2.71
 Address Name Path :
 0x0000 Miniloader          — ../miniloader.bin
-0x0000 Parameter    — ../paramter_toybrick.txt
+0x0000 GPT Partition Table — ../paramter_toybrick.txt
 0x0040 loader1             — ../idbloader.img
 0x4000 loader2             — ../uboot.itb
-0x8000 SCT          — ../sct.efi
 ```